BNasmith/PTForsyth/PTFWorkofChrist.md

 later than Paul's Epistles.
 They were written for Churches that were made by the apostolic preaching.
 But how, then, do the first three
-Gospels seem so different from the Epistles ?
+Gospels seem so different from the Epistles?
 Of course, there is a superficial difference.
 Christ was a very living and real character for the people of His own time, and His grand business